Azure/Avere/src/terraform/examples/e2e/README.md

 1. Review and edit the config values in `config.auto.tfvars` for your deployment
 1. Run `terraform init` to initialize the current local directory (append `-upgrade` if older providers are detected)
 1. Run `terraform apply` to generate the Terraform deployment [Plan](https://www.terraform.io/docs/cli/run/index.html#planning) (append `-destroy` to delete Azure resources)
-1. Review and confirm the displayed Terraform deployment plan to add, change and/or destroy Azure resources
+1. Review the displayed Terraform deployment plan to add, change and/or destroy Azure resources *before* confirming
 1. Use the [Azure portal to update your Key Vault secret values](https://learn.microsoft.com/azure/key-vault/secrets/quick-create-portal) (`GatewayConnection`, `AdminUsername`, `AdminPassword`)

 ## 1 Network